Jazz - what is it? You could discuss that for hours on end nowadays - the music has absorbed so many influences.

 The Roly Veitch Trio - -

-Last but not least, I also have my own trio featuring a fine young trumpet/flugel player Noel Dennis and the great Neil Harland on double bass with myself on guitar/vocals.
+Last but not least, I also have my own trio featuring a fine young trumpet/flugel player Noel Dennis and Neil Harland on double bass with myself on guitar/vocals.
 The music we play is, I would say, loosely in an intimate, Chet Bakerish style.
 Both Noel and Neil play with lyricism and sensitivity.
-I much admire their approach to playing jazz.
+Noel is a devotee of the Baker, Miles, Harrell style trumpet/flugel - Neil is a great bass player who can adapt to all styles of music - whatever he does, he does it beautifully.
 We have recorded this trio - an an even mix of instrumentals and vocals based on 'American Songbook' standards.
 For more info. about the CD 'Wrap Your Troubles in Dreams' see the jazz CDs page.

 HEROES (guitar etc.)